baasgeo/mapproxywindows/README.md

 ## License

-This installer is released under the GPL License.
-See http://www.gnu.org/licenses/gpl.html for additional information.
-MapProxy s released under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+This installer and MapProxy are released under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+See http://www.apache.org/licenses/LICENSE-2.0.html for additional information.